AshwinSundar/ashwinsundar/content/posts/legibility-and-programming/index.md

 +++
-linkTitle = 'Legibility and Programming' title = 'Connecting legibility to theory building in programming' shortTitle = 'Legibility and Programming' date = 2025-07-14T16:01:42-06:00 genres = ['technical'] draft = false
+linkTitle = 'Do the Illegible' title = 'Do the Illegible' shortTitle = 'Do the Illegible' date = 2025-07-14T16:01:42-06:00 genres = ['technical'] draft = false